cproctor/ub-cs-education-handbook/source/tracks/ub_teach_track.md

 ```

 UB Teach CS will be a combined bachelor's degree, EdM, initial, and professional certification,
 all completed in five years.
+The first three years are focused on CSE coursework; the last two years are
+focused on teacher preparation coursework.
+The final year of the program is a yearlong residency placement
+in a school.

 **The UB Teach Track in CS is not yet available**.
 Prospective students interested in UB Teach CS are
 invited to contact Dr. Chris Proctor ([chrisp@buffalo.edu](mailto:chrisp@buffalo.edu)) for the latest